carsoncoleman-51/CS260-project/notes.md

 there are normal function calls and in-line function (lambda) calls. lambda also called arrow calls.
 An example would be ```varFunction = (input1, input2) => input1 + input2;```, so now varFunction halds that function. kinda crazy.

+to push to server this is command: ```./deployReact.sh -k ~/.ssh/carson.aws.pem -h theredbuttongame.click -s startup```

 ## React Part 2: Reactivity